Guidance

 Conflict and termination

 If someone is removed from the team, talk about it openly!
 This will help you avoid uncertainty in the team.
 For example, if a team member has raised the conflict and now sees that the colleague has to leave because of it, they may blame themselves or prefer to keep conflicts to themselves in future.
-Transparency, even for those not involved, is important for the team atmosphere – but without giving details!
+Transparency, even for those not involved, is important for the team atmosphere – but without giving personal details!

 Conflict between team and manager